vernuftenverwondering/ea/README.md

 Population is highly configurable.
 The methods of selection (default: roulette wheel selection), recombination (default: pairwise) and merging of generations (default: replace) can be changed.
 Elitism can be enabled and the size of the new generation can differ from the size of the old generation.

-'Population' requires a fitness function, i.e. an object with a `fitness` method that takes a chromosome as an argument and returns a fitness value.
+`Population` requires a fitness function, i.e. an object with a `fitness` method that takes a chromosome as an argument and returns a fitness value.

 For an example of a fitness function and the usage of `Population` see `tsp.rb`.